Amy's a longtime freelance writer. Her favorite topics to write about are parenting, working from home, and life advice.

 When planning a meeting, seminar, or any activity involving a group of people, it helps if the attendees are able to get to know each other before the activity begins.
 Not only does knowing others in the room increase everyone's comfort level, but it serves to open people up to accepting new ideas that will be presented.

 One of the most popular ways to create a fun and comfortable environment for a group is an icebreaker activity.
-Icebreakers are games or exercises in which the attendees are asked to do something together by giving them a shared experience and allowing them to get to know each other, the tension in the room eases and the group is ready to learn!
+Icebreakers are games or exercises in which the attendees are asked to do something together by giving them a shared experience and allowing them to get to know each other, the tension in the room eases, and the group is ready to learn!
+These activities are sure to bring a few laughs to a group activity.

 For this icebreaker, the goal is to find one thing that each person has done that no one else in the group has done.
 For groups of ten or more people, split into smaller groups and then share.